alan-turing-institute/dymechh/data/data_recalibration/Downloading-HADs-data.md

 the download for that file is skipped.
 This allows to restart the download process at any time in case of being disconnected from the server.

-The script also has a `--reversed` flag, that reverses the order how the files a downloaded.
-This allows to run two parallel downloading jobs, speeding up the process.
+The script also has a `--reversed` and `--shuffle` flags, that reverses or shuffles the order how the files a downloaded.
+This allows to run parallel downloading jobs, speeding up the process.